shincling/shincling.github.io/README.md

 ## Supplementary Material for the paper

-Please see the supplementary Material with [this link](https://drive.google.com/open?id=1aqJy465dLHaWPdMqG-BgjAgYEg70q7as)
+Please see the Supplementary Material with [this link](https://drive.google.com/open?id=1aqJy465dLHaWPdMqG-BgjAgYEg70q7as)

 Thank you.